 What you’ll bring

 - Experience administering, scoring, and interpreting results from clinical screening assessments that provide guidance for a final diagnostic impression.

 - Ability to complete clinical interviews to gather information necessary to complete a final psychological evaluation report.

 - Complete appropriate documentation including, but not limited to, contact logs, quarterly reports, and final dispositions

-- Abide by the discipline-specific licensing board’s Code of Ethics (i.e., Virginia Board of Medicine, Virginia Board of Social Work, or Virginia Board of Counseling).
+- Abide by the discipline-specific licensing board’s Code of Ethics (i.e., Virginia Board of Medicine, Virginia Board of Social Work, or Virginia Board of Counseling, Depart of Health Professionals).

 - Participate in continuing education as required by the discipline-specific licensing board.

-- Maintain active license with Virginia Board of Medicine, Virginia Board of Social Work, or Virginia Board of Counseling, or Department of Health Professionals.
+- Maintain active license with the Virginia Board of Medicine, Virginia Board of Social Work, Virginia Board of Counseling, or Department of Health Professionals.

-- Ability to practice independently in the state of Virginia as a Licensed Clinical Social Worker (LCSW), and Licensed Professional Counselor (LPC), or hold a PhD in Psychology
+- Ability to practice independently in the state of Virginia as a Licensed Clinical Social Worker (LCSW), Licensed Professional Counselor (LPC), or hold a PhD in Psychology

 - Be comfortable operating in ambiguous situations and in adjusting work expectations based on CDC and Medicaid guidelines